Council Tax Calculator

 Calculate your UK council tax bill by band, region, and discounts.
 Compare England, Scotland, and Wales band structures with single person and disabled reductions.

-Council Tax is an annual UK property tax collected by your local council.
-It's banded A to H (A to I in Wales) based on your home's 1991 value, newer homes are still valued against 1991 prices.
-Band D is the reference point, with Band A paying 6/9 of Band D and Band H paying 18/9.
+Council Tax is an annual UK property tax collected by your local council in England, Scotland, and Wales.
+It's banded A to H (A to I in Wales) based on the home's 1991 value (or 2003 in Wales); newer homes are still valued against those frozen reference dates.
+Band D is the reference point; Band A pays 6/9 of Band D and Band H pays 18/9.
 Scotland and Wales use different band multipliers.
+Northern Ireland uses Domestic Rates instead.

 Council Tax Calculator